aangelopoulos/conformal_classification/README.md

 python example.py 'path/to/imagenet/val/'
 ```
 Look inside `example.py` for a minimal example that modifies a pretrained classifier to output 90% prediction sets.

-If you'd like to use our codebase on your own model, first place this at the top of your file:
+If you'd like to use our codebase on **your own model**, first place this at the top of your file:
 ```
 from conformal.py import *
 from utils.py import *